 Visitation is an important part of caring about someone.
 Sometimes, visitation means going to a hospital when the person is sick.
 Most of us find hospital visitation uncomfortable.
 Here are some tips to help you.

-WHAT I NEED TO KNOW FIRST …
+WHAT YOU NEED TO KNOW FIRST …

 § A sickness can be the tip of the iceberg when it comes to a person’s problems in life.
-Be prepared for the person to either avoid discussions because of her fear of revealing the rest of the iceberg or of her opening up and pouring out on you the problems you might be unaware of.
+Be prepared for the person to either avoid discussions because of her fear of revealing the rest of the iceberg, or of her opening up and pouring out on you problems you might be unaware of.

 § Do not judge a person because of his/her sickness.